← Back to Projects

 Toning and identifying cables

-Cable toning tools: probe wand
+Cable toning probe wand

-Cable toner device connected to a wire from a wall port
+Cable toner device connected to wall port

 Cable toning is used to identify and trace individual cable runs in network environments with large bundles of unlabeled cabling, such as through walls, above ceiling tiles, or behind patch panels.